KaiPereira/Cheetah-MX4-Mini/JOURNAL.md

 ![[Pasted image 20250729233321.png]]

-Now this organization took way longer than I thought it would because LOTS of the footprints were off, and and then I had to keep on adding suggestions from people which made me change them more, like switching the buck and the LDO, and it's a never ending back and forth
+Now this organization took way longer than I thought it would because LOTS of the footprints were off, and and then I had to keep on adding suggestions from people which made me change them more, like switching the buck and the LDO, and it's a never ending back and forth.

+Anyways there's still some stuff like the positioning on some of the things aren't right for the diodes that I fixed so I kind of need to fix that stuff.